josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 Your parking lots do much more than hold parked cars - they also move people from their parked cars to access your business.

-Sometimes parking lots serve as a bit of a [third space](https://en.wikipedia.org/wiki/Third_place)
+Sometimes parking lots serve as a bit of a [third space](https://en.wikipedia.org/wiki/Third_place), or a pathway for your customers from one place (where they parked) to another (your business) and back, or for non-customers or future customers to pass by your business.

 I'd like to do a few things that relate to your parking lot, at the same time:

-1. Create something that feels like a third space
+1. shift the vibe of your parking lot towards a third space
-2. Increase the value you and your customers and staff get from the parking lot
+2. Increase the value you and your customers and staff get from the parking lot (in terms of dollars)
-3. Make it more pleasent and beautiful to use.
-It's _deeply_ psychologically healthy to be around beauty and nature, and I'll help your parking area feel beautiful, by injecting tiny bits of nature back into that space.
+3. decrease the costs your parking lot incurs (mostly in terms of lost time, confusion, and dangerous encounters around other cars and people.
+Blind turns and such)

 # you should keep reading if: